jeffpamer/mixinsPost/post.md

 increase the cohesion of our mixin.

 Another thing you may notice is the timing of the execution of our second attempt.
-The `Mixin` Method is called when the scripts are first parsed and executed by the broweser.
+The `Mixin` Method is called when the scripts are first parsed and executed by the browser.
 We would have substantially more flexibility if we could defer this until the individual classes get initialized.
 To do this, we are going to add a little bit of sugar to the base `Backbone.View` class: